Sales Engagement Platform in 2026: why the sequencer era is ending

 The cleanest way to see where this is going is to look at the category in generations:

-• Generation 3 — the autonomous SDR.
+- Generation 3 — the autonomous SDR.
 The agent doesn't wait for you to hand it a list and a template.
-It finds the companies, scores them, finds the right person, writes the message from real facts, reviews its own work, and presents a run you approve.
+It finds the companies, scores them, finds the right person, writes the message from real facts, applies deterministic checks, and presents a run you approve.
 The SEP becomes the last mile, not the whole stack.

 The reason Generation 3 matters isn't that AI writing is novel — it's that Generation 2 made sending so cheap that sending stopped being the constraint.
 When every competitor has the same SEP and the same templates, reply rates fall, buyers pattern-match the openers, and the advantage moves to whoever does the upstream research that no team can do by hand at 50 prospects a day.
 We unpacked why the fully-autonomous-sender version of this overshot in our 2026 read on AI SDRs — the durable win is in the prospecting, scoring, and writing, not in removing the human from the send button.